 - Under a non-contestable process, a Network Operator is directly selected by the Infrastructure Planner to construct and operate the network infrastructure project.

 A contestable process may also be used to select a person who will assist a Network Operator in carrying out a network infrastructure project.

-The AER has published a guideline setting out how we will undertake the Transmission Efficiency Test and make revenue determinations under the contestable process.
+The AER has published a guideline setting out how we will undertake the TET and make revenue determinations under the contestable process.

-We have also published a draft guideline on how we will undertake the Transmission Efficiency Test and make revenue determinations for Network Operators authorised or directed through a non-contestable process.
-Consultation on this draft guideline has now closed.
-Further information is available here.
+We have also published a final guideline on how we will undertake the TET and make revenue determinations for Network Operators authorised or directed through a non-contestable process.